Piccadilly Gardens: Buildings and monuments

 The square is surrounded by buildings that cover the ages of modern Manchester.
-From old Victorian warehouses and shops dating from the Industrial Revolution and Manchester's role as the cotton marketing capital to the new office block development which is part of the 21st century regeneration of the square.
-The building that visitors are likely to notice first is the huge complex of Piccadilly Plaza which stands over Piccadilly.
+From old Victorian warehouses and shops dating from the Industrial Revolution, and Manchester's role as the cotton marketing capital to the new office block development, which is part of the 21st century regeneration of the square.
+The building that visitors are likely to notice first is the huge complex of Piccadilly Plaza.